-For over 90 years, this club has supported many causes and projects serving people in the local community and the world.
+For more than 100 years, this club has supported many causes and projects serving people in the local community and the world.
 Below are some of the causes we support:

 Texas Lions Camp